aspittel/zen-of-programming/src/posts/important-nonprogramming-skills-for-programmers.md

 cover: "/nonprogramming-skills/nonprogrammingskills.jpg"
 published: true
 ---
 When I think about who I would like to work with as a programmer, I think so much more about non-technical skills than technical skills that make somebody a good co-worker.
 In fact, all of the skills that are in this post contribute to writing good code that improves technical projects.
-Most of them are really helpful for careers outside of programming too, but I'm going to focus on why they're useful for programmers in this post.
+Most of them are really helpful for careers outside of programming too, but I'm going to focus on why they're useful for programmers specifically.

 ## Empathy